DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

     bit isn't working (say, the loop pedal misfires or Marc feels too nervous without guitar), the performers can smoothly revert to a simpler approach.
-The setlist is built with "pivot points" -- moments where, depending on the vibe, Marc and Emily might extend a song or cut one out.
-Dinis will signal if time is running or if an encore is possible.
+The setlist is built with "pivot points" -- moments where, depending on the vibe, Marc, Emily, and Dinis might extend a song or cut one out.
+The Media Coordinator will signal if time is running or if an encore is possible.
 The ethos is *flexibility*: we've prepared a script, but the team is ready to adapt on the fly, true to agile principles.
 Every unexpected turn can become part of the show (for